To view presentations and videos, click here.

 - Training for industry consultants and pest scouts

 A range of information, outputs and links associated with the project is housed on this section of the OliveBiz website.
-Click the drop down menu for to see whats available.
+Click here to view.
 If the information you are seeking is not on the website contact: